 - Don’t look at the dancers next to you.
 He/she will not be doing the same steps so this could distract you and keep you from doing your best!

-- Eye contact with the judge is important especially toward the end of your steps.
+- Eye contact with the judge is important, especially toward the end of your steps.

 - After your nice bow, give a great big SMILE and walk back into line with your feet crossed.

 - Be early.
-It gives the dancer a chance to stretch, warm-up, and a chance to practice.
+It gives your dancer a chance to stretch, warm-up, and a chance to practice.
 It gives you time to see the vendors if you need anything.
-It will also give you the opportunity to deal with any last minute issues.
+It will also give the opportunity to deal with any last minute issues.
 Many competitions say that the dancer should be there and ready to compete 1 hour ahead of their scheduled competition.

-Things the Adjudicators Look For
+Things Adjudicators Look For